docker/docs/desktop/multi-arch.md

 The image is now available on Docker Hub with the tag `username/demo:latest`.
 You can use this image to run a container on Intel laptops, Amazon EC2 A1 instances, Raspberry Pis, and on other architectures.
-Docker pulls the correct image for the current architecture, so Raspberry Pis run the 32-bit Arm version and EC2 A1 instances run 64-bit Arm.
+Docker pulls the correct image for the current architecture, so Raspberry Pis run the 32-bit ARM version and EC2 A1 instances run 64-bit ARM.
 The SHA tags identify a fully qualified image variant.
 You can also run images targeted for a different architecture on Docker Desktop.

 You can run the images using the SHA tag, and verify the architecture.
 For